 Why we picked the Dell XPS 15:

 The Dell XPS 15 has been our favorite 15-inch laptop for quite some time, and it might be our top favorite laptop if it wasn’t eclipsed by its slightly more portable and attractive cousin, the XPS 13.
-The latest version of this laptop upgrades everything, screen included.
-You have options now for up to an Intel eight-core, 10th-generation i9-10885H, up to 32GB of memory, and up to 1TB of PCIe NVMe solid-state storage.
-There’s also an optional Nvidia GTX 1650 graphics chip for impressive midrange gaming capabilities.
+The latest version of this laptop upgrades everything, 16:10 screen included.
+You have options now for up to an Intel eight-core, 11th-generation Core-i9, up to 32GB of memory, and up to 1TB of PCIe NVMe solid-state storage.
+There’s also an optional Nvidia GeForce RTX 3050 Ti graphics chip for impressive midrange gaming capabilities.

-The 4K OLED screen is no more expensive than the LED 4K option offered by Dell, though it does lose the touch functionality.
+The 3.5K OLED screen is no more expensive than the LED 4K option offered by Dell.
 However, the battery life on themay be worse with the OLED option.

-Why you should pick this: It offers everything you want in an OLED laptop but with a fully functioning tablet mode, too.
+Why you should buy this: It offers everything you want in an OLED laptop but with a fully functioning tablet mode, too.

 Who’s it for: Those who want OLED brilliance in a laptop and tablet — in one device.